benjaminion/upgrading-ethereum-book/src/book.md

     """
     Return the combined effective balance of the ``indices``.
     ``EFFECTIVE_BALANCE_INCREMENT`` Gwei minimum to avoid divisions by zero.
-    Math safe up to ~10B ETH, afterwhich this overflows uint64.
+    Math safe up to ~10B ETH, after which this overflows uint64.
     """
     return Gwei(max(EFFECTIVE_BALANCE_INCREMENT, sum([state.validators[index].effective_balance for index in indices])))
 ```